mhasegawa7045/mhasegawa7045/README.md

 ## Hi, I'm Marie.

-I am currently a Big Data Analytics Junior in Florida Polytecnhic University.
+Currently a Big Data Analytics - Data Science major (3.93 GPA) currently attending Florida Polytechnic University.
+Familiar with cleaning and organizing data for use by technical and non-technical personnel.
+Advanced understanding of statistical, algebraic, and other analytical techniques.
+Highly organized, motivated and diligent with significant background in Big Data Analytics.